-The main difference in the two approaches in my view is that the co-simulation approach allows for more MoCs in a methodology and are better capable of working with optionally new developed MoCs.
+The main difference in the two approaches is that the co-simulation approach allows for more MoCs in a methodology and are better capable of working with optionally new developed MoCs.
 The other option promises a closer integration.
-This relates to the conventional wisdom that high performance while minimizing resources needed (or time needed) can be obtained by matching the architecture to the algorithm[33].
+This relates to the conventional wisdom that high performance while minimizing resources needed (or time needed) can be obtained by matching the architecture to the algorithm [39].